Credential: Ontario College Graduate Certificate

 - employ environmentally sustainable practices within the profession;

 Credit towards other professional designations also may be possible.
 These agreements are assessed, revised and updated on a regular basis.
-Please contact the program coordinator for specific details.
+Please contact the Program Coordinator for specific details.

-- Sem 1: Fall 2017
+- Sem 1: Fall 2024

-- Sem 2: Winter 2018
+- Sem 2: Winter 2025

-- Sem 1: Winter 2018
+- Sem 1: Winter 2025

-- Sem 2: Summer 2018
+- Sem 2: Summer 2025

-Three-year college advanced diploma or university degree, or equivalent.
 Typical specialties include psychology, sociology, business, marketing, political science, anthropology, history, tourism, communications, education, health, or philosophy.

-Complementary to the learning outcomes, graduates of the Research Analyst Program will have a sense of confidence and competence that enables them to function effectively in a research setting by demonstrating many of the following skills and aptitudes: intellectual curiosity, critical inquiry, problem solving, creativity, initiative, practical experience, negotiation, professionalism, team work and leadership.
+Complementary to the learning outcomes, graduates of the Research Analyst Program will have a sense of confidence and competence that enables them to function effectively in a research setting by demonstrating many of the following skills and aptitudes: intellectual curiosity, critical inquiry, problem-solving, creativity, initiative, practical experience, negotiation, professionalism, teamwork and leadership.

-12 Mandatory Courses
+12 Program Courses

 To graduate from this program, a student must attain a minimum of 60% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
 The passing weighted average for promotion through each semester and to graduate is 60%.

-|RAPP 1001||Survey Design and Analysis|
+|RAPP 1001||Survey Design and Analysis||42|

-|RAPP 1003||Fundamentals of Statistical Analysis|
+|RAPP 1003||Fundamentals of Statistical Analysis||42|

-|RAPP 1005||Qualitative Research|
+|RAPP 1005||Qualitative Research||42|

-|RAPP 1010||Spreadsheet and Table Management|
+|RAPP 1010||Spreadsheet and Table Management||42|

-Information contained in College documents respecting programs is correct at the time of publication.
+Disclaimer: The information in this document is correct at the time of publication.
 Academic content of programs and courses is revised on an ongoing basis to ensure relevance to changing educational objectives and employment market needs.
-The college reserves the right to add or delete programs, options, courses, timetables or campus locations subject to sufficient enrolment, and the availability of courses.